mathisonian/awesome-visualization-research/README.md

 ## Visual Forms
 - [Stacked Graphs – Geometry & Aesthetics](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) - In this paper Lee Byron & Martin Wattenberg introduce the streamgraph, a new type of stacked chart which was popularized by The New York Times.
+- [Sunburst Chart](ftp://ftp.cc.gatech.edu/pub/gvu/tech-reports/2000/00-03.pdf) - the sunburst chart is a radial alternative to a treemap

 # Contributing